-When he launched his coaching career in 2010, there were few – even among those who knew him well – who envisaged him achieving such results; results that few experts in any sport could boast of achieving.
-Already now, he could give up his coach’s blackboard, put aside his whistle and stopwatch and surrender himself to a stressfree life, aware that – along with his wards – he’s left so much behind him that there’s a question over whether anyone could repeat it.
+When he launched his coaching career in 2010, there were few – even among those who knew him well – who envisaged him achieving such results; results that few experts in any sport could boast of attaining.
+Already now, he could give up his coach’s blackboard, put aside his whistle and stopwatch and surrender himself to a stressfree life, aware that – along with his awards – he’s left so much behind him that there’s a question over whether anyone could repeat it.
 But then he wouldn’t be Deki Savić.
 A new cycle has begun.

 I knew that the deeper a scratched, the more negative would be the response from those I was leading.
 You know, I don’t need to know everything

 I only did what was sought from me; I was a soldier carrying out orders.
 And as for my career, I wouldn’t change anything

 A true Belgrader in every respect.
 Eloquent, charismatic, well-read, prepared always to ask and listen, even today, when he seemingly knows everything.

 He knows everything but isn’t burning to mention that, if nothing else because he’s our man.
 Between 2013 and the end of 2018, Savić won 12 gold and two bronze medals with Serbia’s national team.
 In the first year, Serbia’s team proved to be the best at the Mediterranean Games in Tarragona, then his team won the European Championships four consecutive times, and then at the World Cup in Berlin, with players whose time has yet to come, the team won bronze.

 It sounds nice to say that you won everything?

 I didn’t win; they won – he says, immediately stopping every story about shared credit for members of the national squad.